 - Try to vary your sentence structure.

 - Use variety in your vocabulary.

-- Use punctuation marks to augment the effect of your language, apply them consciously in your written work.
+- Use punctuation marks to augment the effect of your language and apply them consciously in your written work.
 Do not try to impress the reader by employing unnecessary punctuation marks.